swonh/SDMP/README.md

 ## Documentation

-You can find the documentation at
+You can find the documentation at (We're still working on it.)

 <b>English (ENG):</b> [https://swonh.gitbook.io/sdmp-user-manual-eng/](https://swonh.gitbook.io/sdmp-user-manual-eng/)